-The National Grazing Lands Coalition (NatGLC), formerly known as the Grazing Lands Conservation Initiative (GLCI), seeks to provide high-quality technical assistance on privately owned grazing lands on a voluntary basis, and to increase awareness of the importance of grazing land resources through a coalition of individuals and organizations functioning at the local, state, regional and national levels.
+The National Grazing Lands Coalition (NatGLC), which grew out of the Grazing Lands Conservation Initiative (GLCI), seeks to provide high-quality technical assistance on privately owned grazing lands on a voluntary basis, and to increase awareness of the importance of grazing land resources through a coalition of individuals and organizations functioning at the local, state, regional and national levels.

-We support working cooperatively with the NatGLC to promote benefits of sustainable grazing practices and their continued line-item funding.
+We support working cooperatively with NatGLC to promote the benefits of sustainable grazing practices and their continued line-item funding.